 Before you select your intro, outro, and anything in-between music, ensure that you’re not infringing any copyrights or ignoring licensing regulations with your choices.
 There are several myths about using music in podcasts.
 It is critical to understand what you can and can’t do.
-You can’t just use whatever music you fancy in your show.

 Music Copyright Myths